Simplicity Review - is this the KiwiSaver scheme for you?

 Should Simplicity close down, your funds would transfer to another provider under the rules of the KiwiSaver.

-The Competition - Simplicity vs SuperLife vs the Rest
+The Competition - Simplicity vs SuperLife vs Kernel vs the Rest

-Simplicity and SuperLife currently offer the only index fund investment schemes in KiwiSaver.
-We've included the ANZ Balanced Fund to show fees of an actively managed investment portfolio.
+Simplicity, SuperLife and Kernel currently offer the only 100% index fund investment Schemes in KiwiSaver.
+We've included the ANZ Balanced Fund to show fees of an actively managed fund with a similar investment strategy.

 What Others Are Saying:

-The New Zealand Herald published an article looking at the fees and how a Kiwi with $50,000 invested in the Simplicity growth fund over 10 years could be $13,000 better off than if an investment was made in an average fund.
-The 0.31% annual fee compared favourably to other provider conservative fund fees which range between 0.97 per cent and 2.38 per cent, balanced fund fees which range between 1.16 per cent and 2.75 per cent and growth fees which range from 1.25 per cent to 2.93 per cent.
+- The New Zealand Herald published an article looking at the fees and how a Kiwi with $50,000 invested in the Simplicity growth fund over 10 years could be $13,000 better off than if an investment was made in an average fund.
+The [then 0.30%, later 0.29%, and as of 1 February 2024, 0.25%] annual fee compared favourably to other provider conservative fund fees which range between 0.97 per cent and 2.38 per cent, balanced fund fees which range between 1.16 per cent and 2.75 per cent and growth fees which range from 1.25 per cent to 2.93 per cent.

 The Bottom Line